All photos: Stephanie Breijo

 Inspired by his childhood on the Marche coast of Italy, Trabocchi gives D.C. the gift of Fiola Mare.
 The new Georgetown restaurant offers daily lunch and dinner service as well as brunch on Saturdays and Sundays, right on the water.
 Devotees of Trabocchi’s Fiola and Casa Luca can look forward to enjoying the same quality ingredients and impeccable attention to detail that make his cuisine the epitome of fresh Italian fare.

-The main dining room, sun-drenched and beautifully appointed in warm neutrals with dark metallic accents, looks out onto the river through large windows and big glass doors.
-Resplendent in warm deep woods and bright blues, the patio space is enclosed at the moment but as the temperature rises expect al fresca dining.
-Trabocchi also plans to put seating on the boardwalk itself for a true on-the-water experience in the summer.
-Diners can take in the stunning views of the Potomac and, if they choose a seat on the patio, the clean lines of the Kennedy Center from the comfort of their table.
+The main dining room, sun-drenched and beautifully appointed in warm neutrals with dark metallic accents, looks out onto the river through large windows and large glass doors.
+Resplendent in warm woods and bright blues, the patio space is enclosed at the moment; as the temperature rises, expect al fresca dining.
+Trabocchi also plans to put seating on the boardwalk itself this summer for a true on-the-water experience.
+Diners can take in the stunning views of the Potomac and, if they choose a seat on the patio, the stately silhouette of the Kennedy Center from the comfort of their table.

-For a more private affair you can book the 12-seat Chef’s Table, which is housed in its own room and can be closed off from the rest of the dining space, or opened onto the elegant private dining room which has its own bar.
-For those who would like to discover the stellar cocktail program, there is both a front and a back bar area in which to enjoy some of Bar Manager Luca Giovannini’s unique creations.
+For a more private affair, customers can book the 12-seat Chef’s Table, housed in its own room.
+This table can be closed off from the rest of the dining space or opened onto an elegant private dining room with its own bar.
+For those who would like to explore Fiola Mare’s stellar cocktail program, there’s both a front and a back bar area in which to enjoy some of Bar Manager Luca Giovannini’s unique creations.

-We were fortunate enough to try the Uno Speciale, which features Cappelliti Aperitivo, Tanqueray Gin, Peach Bitters, Prosecco, and a sugar cube at the bottom of the glass that ensures a stream of delightful perpetual bubbles.
-We also enjoyed the fruity, sweet notes of the Stella Cadente, which is comprised of a light Zaya 12 Year Rum, sweet Cocchi Rosa, and a zing of lime juice.
+We were fortunate enough to try the Uno Speciale, which features Cappelliti Aperitivo, Tanqueray Gin, Peach Bitters, Prosecco, and a sugar cube at the bottom of the glass.
+The sugar ensures a stream of delightful perpetual bubbles to enjoy as you sip.
+We loved the fruity, sweet notes of the Stella Cadente, which is comprised of a light Zaya 12 Year Rum, sweet Cocchi Rosa, and a zing of lime juice.
 My favorite of the bunch was the darker undertones of the Sapore Vero, which uses Amaro Montenegro and Carpano Bianco Vermouth to highlight the bite of the Redemption Rye whisky.
-The cocktail menu and selection is almost overwhelming in its comprehensiveness, and Fiola Mare’s wine menu features some of Chef Trabocchi’s favorites as well as anything you could ever want to complement his outstanding cuisine.
+The cocktail menu and selection is almost overwhelming in its comprehensiveness.
+Fiola Mare’s wine menu features some of Chef Trabocchi’s favorites as well as almost anything else you could want to complement his outstanding cuisine.

-However spectacular the views and the decor may be, the real focus of this venture is the menu.
-The selection changes daily, but each day features different takes on fresh, mostly locally sourced fish; Chef Trabocchi places a lot of emphasis on environmentally responsible business practices, which he translates seamlessly into procuring the freshest ingredients available.
+However spectacular the views, the cocktails, and the decor may be, the real focus of this venture is the menu.
+The selection changes daily, but each iteration features different takes on fresh, mostly locally sourced fish.
+Chef Trabocchi places a lot of emphasis on environmentally responsible business practices, which he translates seamlessly into procuring the freshest ingredients available.

 After choosing a menu item, diners at Fiola Mare have the luxury of hand-picking the fish or shellfish for their dish from that day’s selection, which will be displayed on a bed of ice in front of the open kitchen.
 The fish they select is prepared to perfection and then, if appropriate, filleted table-side for them to enjoy.